AdamMeyers/The_Termolator/README.txt

 Meyers, Yifan He, Zachary Glass and Shasha Liao and released in July, 2015.

-The Termolator Program 0.2 is also licensed under the Apache license 2.0 (http://www.apache.org/licenses/LICENSE-2.0).
+The Termolator Program 0.2 (including 0.21 and 0.22) is also licensed under the Apache license 2.0(http://www.apache.org/licenses/LICENSE-2.0).
 It is a revision of the original program.
 It was revised by Adam Meyers, John Ortega and Vlad Tyshkevich.
-The main changes are: (i) bug fixes; (ii) The new version uses Python 3 exclusively -- the Python 2 portions of the original code have all been changed; (iii) additional features have been added so the program will work better with legal text; (iv) changes to the abbreviation program intended to improve precision, (v) the capability to store web search based scores and look them up on subsequent runs rather than recalculating them; and (vi) a caching feature has been added to make runs with different foregrounds, but the same background file more efficient.
+The main changes are: (i) bug fixes; (ii) The new version uses Python 3 exclusively -- the Python 2 portions of the original code have all been changed; (iii) additional features have been added so the program will work better with legal text; (iv) changes to the abbreviation program intended to improve precision, (v) the capability to store web search based scores and look them up on subsequent runs rather than recalculating them; and (vi) a caching feature has been added to make runs with different foregrounds, but the same background file more efficient; (vi)

 The Termolator takes two sets of documents as input a FOREGROUND set and a BACKGROUND set and finds instances of terminology that are more